code-with-dilip/explore-kotlin/README.md

 - Kotlin is a language that targets the **JVM** and **JavaScript**
 - Semi Colons are optional in Kotlin
 - Multiple classes per file is allowed
+- Kotlin is a language that allows you to write concise and expressive code

 ### val and var